dart-lang/language/working/macros/feature-specification.md

 ### Generated declarations

-A key use of macros is to generate new declarations, and hand-authored code may refer to them—it may call macro-generated functions, read macro-generated fields, construct macro-generated classes, etc. This means that before macros are applied, code may contain identifiers that cannot be resolved.
+A key use of macros is to generate new declarations, and handwritten code may refer to them—it may call macro-generated functions, read macro-generated fields, construct macro-generated classes, etc. This means that before macros are applied, code may contain identifiers that cannot be resolved.
 This is not an error.
 Any identifier that can't be resolved before the macro is applied is allowed to be resolved to a macro-produced identifier after macros are applied.

+All the rules below apply only to the library in which a macro is applied—macro applications in imported libraries are considered to be fully expanded already and are treated exactly the same as handwritten code.

 Macros are not permitted to introduce declarations that directly conflict with existing declarations in the same library.
 These rules are the same as if the